-Electronic conveyancing (or eConveyancing) allows documents needed for property transactions to be digitally prepared, signed, settled and lodged.
+Electronic conveyancing (or eConveyancing) allows instruments and documents needed for property transactions to be digitally prepared, signed, settled and lodged.

-Currently 2 approved service providers offer eConveyancing subscription services to financial institutions and legal practitioners:
+Currently 2 approved electronic lodgement network operators (ELNOs) offer eConveyancing subscription services to financial institutions and legal practitioners:

-For further information on how to subscribe and the transactions available, please contact the providers.
-Note: Not all transactions are available through all service providers..
+For further information on how to subscribe, please contact the ELNOs.
+Transactions currently available are listed below.
+However, not all transactions are available through all ELNOs.

 Benefits of eConveyancing